 Find out more about the University's guidelines for helping graduate students who become parents in Graduate Students and Parental Leave: Seeing a Need, Providing Assistance.

 The University Child Development Center encourages all children to grow to their fullest potential in all areas of development, creating a positive self-concept and a realistic opportunity for success in life.
 Teachers work with children individually and in small and large groups, enabling the children to identify their strengths while learning how to work together as a community.

 The University Child Development Center offers part-time (two or three full days) and full-time (five full days) spaces to the children of University affiliates, including students, staff, and faculty.
 The tuition schedule is on a sliding scale based on annual household income.
 The enrollment process occurs throughout the entire calendar year, as spaces become available.
 It is recommended that parents place children on the waiting list as soon as possible, even in anticipation of a need.
-The waiting list is extensive, and depending on a child’s age, the wait can be between one and three years.
+The waiting list is extensive, and depending on a child’s age, therefore applying early is encouraged.

 Positive Racial Identity Development In Early Education (P.R.I.D.E) Program

 The P.R.I.D.E.
 Program promotes a community-wide approach to helping Black children understand race and embrace their ethnicity and heritage.
 P.R.I.D.E. builds parental knowledge and skills through the Parent Village and hosts art festivals for nearly 1,000 children and families each summer.